debrakao/codex/codex.md

 #### 3B: Opinions: Society
 How I believe society should be structured.

-- Gay marriage should be legal everywhere.
+Environment
+- Fossil fuel
+- Fracking
+- Nuclear power
+- Renewable energy

+Health
+- Health care should be available and affordable to everyone who needs it.
+This includes birth control.
 - Abortion should be legal everywhere.
 - Assisted suicide should be legal everywhere.
-- Health care should be available and affordable to everyone who needs it.
+- Vaccinations should be required.

-- The death penalty should be used in extreme and certain cases to protect the public.
+Crime & Justice
+- Gun control...
 - Prisons should be about protecting the public, not about punishment.
+- Capital punishment should...
-- Marijuana should be legal to grow, sell, buy, and carry.
+- Recreational drugs (cigarettes, alcohol, marijuana) should be legal everywhere but taxed according to health impact.

-- Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years.
-- It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
+Civil rights
+- Gay marriage should be legal everywhere.
+- Immigration...
+- Affirmative action...
+- Freedom of speech and religion

+Government
+- Government's role should...
+- Democracy
+- The electoral college should be abolished.
+- Voting rights should be expanded...
-- Guaranteed basic income should be a thing available to everyone.
+- Taxes should be used to fund...
+- Foreign policy

+Education
-- Free college education should be available to everyone who wants it.
+- College education should be free and available to everyone who wants it.
-- Hunting endangered animals in order to raise money to conserve them is okay if it can be proven to actually work.
+- Education should promote empathy...

 ### Type 4: Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.

-#### 4: Predictions: By 2016
+#### 4: Predictions: By 2017
-- Hillary will win the election
-- Wager with Rick Webb: by March 1st, descendants of Google Glass will be seen regularly in the wild (in the same way that Fitbits, NikeFuel bands, and retina MacBook Pros are in 2013).
-(I’m gonna lose this one, but hoping to go double or nothing for 2025.
-Rick?)
+- TBD
 #### 4. Predictions: By 2025
 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimers) but not stop there.
 - Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.

 #### 4: Predictions: By 2030
-- We'll have a President that admits to being atheist or agnostic by 2025.
 - Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)
 - Safe, genetically modified foods will become the norm.
-- Wager with Carinna: by 2028, the equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.

 #### 4: Predictions: By 2050
 - Computers will be building better computers than humans.